Thousands urged to flee their homes as storm wallops California, closing down roads, prompting water rescues and leaving 1 dead - KTVZ

 The storm is the latest in an unrelenting parade of atmospheric rivers to plague the West Coast in recent weeks, leaving California soils too saturated to absorb any more rain, and setting the stage for intense flooding and mudslides.

 Warning that with the “worst of it still in front of us,” California Gov. Gavin Newsom on Sunday asked the White House for an emergency declaration to support response and recovery efforts.
-President Joe Biden approved the declaration on Monday.
+President Joe Biden later approved the declaration.

 Swollen rivers, water rescues and widespread damage